Affirmations for Social Anxiety

 - Using Positive Affirmations for Social Anxiety

-Our positive affirmations for social anxiety are just one of many tools that you can use to alter unhelpful thought patterns and change how you think.
+Our positive affirmations for social anxiety are just one of many tools that you can use to alter unhelpful thought patterns and change how you think about social situations.
 You can also use our anxiety downloads, online course and anxiety tracker worksheets to help to change your thinking.